 A formal complaint must be submitted in writing to the club Secretary.

 1.1 Members including athletes and parents/guardians should always know how they can raise concerns or lodge a complaint with the club.
 Complaints

 procedures should be easily accessible and well publicised.

-2.1 Procedures should be as speedy as possible, consistent with fairness to all.
+2.1 Procedures should be actioned as promptly as possible, consistent with fairness to all.